Precise Measurements of Self-absorbed Rising Reverse Shock Emission from Gamma-ray Burst 221009A: Inferences from X-ray data

 X-ray observations of GRBs are uncontaminated by the reverse shock from very early times, and so we can attempt to use the spectral and temporal decay rates to constrain the physical properties of the FS, which can then be compared with those derived from the reverse shock. \textit{Swift}-XRT, MAXI, and NICER $0.3$-$10\,\rm{keV}$ data compiled by \cite{williams2023} demonstrate that the X-ray light curve is best described by a broken power law with the break occurring at $T_{0}+0.086\,\rm{d}$.
 Pre- and post-break the light curve decays as $F_{X}(t)\propto t^{-1.498\pm0.004}$ and $F_{X}(t)\propto t^{-1.672\pm0.008}$, respectively.
 The spectral index is $\sim-0.7$ ($F_{X}(\nu)\propto \nu^{-0.7}$).
 A corresponding (in time) break is not statistically preferred over a single broken power-law when describing the \textit{Swift-UVOT} data, which indicates that the X-ray break is unlikely to be the result of a jet break.

 We expect both the self-absorption and minimum energy breaks to be well below the XRT observing band, regardless of their ordering, and so the only consideration is the location of the cooling break.
 For approximately the first day post-burst, spectral fitting shows that $\nu_{c}$ is consistent with lying in the \textit{Swift} XRT band \cite{williams2023}.
-During this period the spectral break is seen to move to lower energies (from $\sim6.8$\,keV to $\sim4.5$\,keV; see table 2 of \cite{williams2023}) indicating that after the first day post-burst, the X-ray band is above the cooling break, resulting in an expected spectral index of $-p/2$ (where $N(E)\propto E^{-p}$ defines the electron energy distribution accelerated by the forward shock).
-In the aforementioned scenario we would therefore obtain $p\approx1.4$ which is low but not unusually so for long GRBs \cite{curran2010}.
-This value of $p$, however, would dictate the X-rays decline with an index significantly shallower than observed either pre- or post-break.
+During this period the spectral break is seen to move to lower energies (from $\sim6.8$\,keV to $\sim4.5$\,keV; see table 2 of \cite{williams2023}) indicating that after the first day post-burst, the X-ray band is above the cooling break, resulting in an expected spectral index of $-p/2$.
+In the aforementioned scenario (where $\nu_c$ lies below the XRT band) we would therefore obtain $p\approx1.4$ which is low but not unusually so for long GRBs \cite{curran2010}.
+This value of $p$, however, would dictate the X-rays decline with an index significantly shallower than observed (although the presence of a jet break would predict a decline rate of $-p$, which is more consistent with the observed rate).
 A similar conclusion was drawn by \cite{levan2023,laskar2023} based on a comparison with optical data.
 Conversely, if the X-ray band is below the cooling break, we obtain $p\approx 2.4$ (from the spectral index) which is in good agreement with population studies of X-ray emission from GRBs \cite{curran2010}.
 However, again, this would require a shallower decay index than observed in the ISM case but would be consistent with the measured decay in a wind scenario.
-It is worth noting that reconciling any of these scenarios with lower frequency (optical, NIR, and radio) data has proven to be challenging, leading authors to suggest extensions to the standard model including structured jets and early-time jet-breaks \cite{levan2023,oconnor2023}.
+It is worth noting that reconciling any of these scenarios with lower frequency (optical, NIR, and radio) data has proven to be challenging, leading authors to suggest extensions to the standard model, including structured jets \cite{levan2023,oconnor2023}.
 In summary, it appears that a standard forward shock model is not sufficiently constraining to confidently infer values for either $p$ or $k$ from X-ray observations alone.